bthompSSM/github-guide/docs/git-basics/git-best-practices.md

 - Resolve merge conflicts promptly and test thoroughly after merging.
 - Merge branches back into the `main` (or `master`) branch regularly to keep the branch history clean and up to date.
 - Use the squash merge option when merging branches to keep the commit history clean.
-See [Git Branching Strategies](./git-branching-strategies.md) for more information.

 ## Leverage `.gitignore`